 When her sister is killed before she was able to testify against a drug dealer, a nun takes it upon herself to bring the man to justice, by simply following him everywhere in the hope that he'll be driven to do something.

-A woman in a Gypsy clan disguises herself and comes to Kojak with false information regarding a serial killer.
-She is doing this to stop members of another clan from killing a man who they think betrayed them to the Communists several years before, resulting in the deaths of several family members.
+A woman in a Gypsy clan disguises herself and goes to Kojak with false information regarding a serial killer.
+She is doing this to stop members of another clan from killing that man, whom they think betrayed them to the Communists several years before, resulting in the deaths of several family members.
+While Kojack trails the wrong man, the Gypsy woman and her friends look for the real serial killer.